Skip to main content

 • An increase in different drill sizes in the design ( having different hole sizes) will call for increased drill bits (drill bits will be changed for specific sizes).
 If you restrict the implementation of different drill sizes, it will cut down the drill time.

-• For drill count/size between drill file and fab print
+• For drill count/size between the drill file and the fab print.

-• If the drills and other features on copper layers are falling outside the board profile
+• If the drills and other features on the copper layers are falling outside the board profile.

-• For via filling requirement w.r.t. assembly guidelines
+• For the via filling requirement with respect to assembly guidelines.

 The drilling process has been optimized in recent years compared to earlier technologies.
 With the exponential growth in the circuit board industry, drill precision is reaching close to perfection.